 A wedge of slightly warm chocolate chip skillet cookie is soft and gooey, just the thing to dip into a cold glass of milk or serve with a scoop of vanilla ice cream.
-(And no fussing with batches of cookie sheets or scooping sticky cookie dough.)
+And no fussing with batches of cookie sheets or scooping sticky cookie dough!
+(Skip to recipe.)

 Cooking with Meredith